django-ftl/django-ftl/docs/usage.rst

 Activating a locale/language
 ----------------------------

-The most direct way to activate a specific language/locale is use :func:`django_ftl.activate_locale`:
+The most direct way to activate a specific language/locale is to use :func:`django_ftl.activate_locale`:

 .. code-block:: python